wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 To address the above points, it is generally less effective to use class types for models in VSM.
 Classes would merely introduce the risk of memory leaks due to accidental strong-self captures within closures.
 Because states in VSM are largely ephemeral and have short lifespans, classes increase the cost of state transitions.
 They also don't come with the benefit of implicit initializers like structs do.

-Single "mega-view-model" types violate several SOLID architecture principles and introduce the potential for bugs via shared mutable data and unprotected functions.
+Single "mega-view-model" types tend to violate several [SOLID](https://en.wikipedia.org/wiki/SOLID) architecture principles and introduce the potential for bugs via shared mutable data and unprotected functions.
 This applies as well to models that manage state via `@Published` properties.
 They tend to be hotbeds for bugs caused by unintended states, side effects, and regressions.

 Managing subscriptions of various publishers is less effective in VSM because it's much easier (and requires much less code) to let the state container manage the subscriptions for you.
 You can do this within your actions by combining and translating various data publishers into one view state publisher via Combine functions such as merge, zip, combineLatest, map, flatMap, etc. You then return this single view state publisher from the appropriate action.
 This also eliminates the need to make any round-trips to the view to trigger actions that observe future updates.